 In 1946 P. Vincent's paper 'De la mesure du taux intrinsèque d' accroissement naturel dans les populations monogames' appeared.
 Like Myers' work, this was directed primarily to the examination of the male-female conflict, but Vincent's treatment of the problem showed much more insight than Myers' and he clearly realised the important implications of the conflict.
-He pointed out that there are no good logical reasons for preferring the use of rates based on the female part of the population to the use of rates based on the male part of the population to the use of rates based on the true rate of increase based on males and females often give very different results (Karmel, 1948c: 42).
+He pointed out that there are no good logical reasons for preferring the use of rates based on the female part of the population to the use of rates based on the male part when the population is monogamous and that in fact calculations of the true rate of increase based on males and females often give very different results (Karmel, 1948c: 42).